trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 #### A red stripe as an intentional object

 Qualia are not a real thing in the sense that there are *things out there* that have these properties.
-Qualia instead are just spike trains running through our neurons in a given pattern leading to the benign user facing illusion of things *out there* even if the *out there* doesn't really look or feel like anything at all because it is all in your head.
+Qualia instead are just spike trains running through our neurons in a given pattern leading to the benign user facing illusion of things *out there* even if the *out there* doesn't  look or feel like anything at all because it is all in your head.

 #### What is Cartesian Gravity and why does it persist?